Revathir90/thelook-ecommerce-end-to-end-analytics/README.md

 **Note**: This is an ongoing project, and insights and dashboards will be expanded as the analysis progresses.

-**Analytical Considerations & Assumptions:**<br>
+**Analytical Considerations & Data Limitations**

-During data validation, a **coverage limitation was identified** in the orders table where the gender attribute contained only a single category.
-To prevent biased conclusions, gender-based analysis was performed using the users dimension table, which provides complete gender representation and is properly related to orders via user_id.
-This limitation was documented and accounted for throughout the analysis.
+- The dataset contains only Women’s products; no Men’s department data is available.

+- Order records reflect purchases made by female users only, which limits gender-based comparative analysis.

+- No repeat purchases of the same product by the same user were observed; therefore, SKU-level repeat purchase analysis is not applicable.

+These constraints are inherent to the dataset and were considered when defining analysis scope and KPIs.

 ###  🧱 Project Architecture (Medallion Style) ###